 - a parent who is around but unapproachable

-- a parent who is always busy watching TV or working
+- a parent who is always busy watching TV, working, or using a screen

 - a parent who shuns physical affection